Roofing Systems in Fort Lauderdale, FL

 Polymer-modified bitumen (MB) sheet membranes were first developed in Europe in the 1960s and made their way to the United States in the 1970s.
 They are made up of reinforcing fabrics, which carry the hot polymer-modified bitumen while they are manufactured into a roll material.
 Just like with BUR membranes, MB roof system membranes also have multiple layers.
 The two types of MB roofing membranes are SBS and APP.
 The general difference is that APP modifiers give a plastic quality to asphalt while SBS modifiers give a rubber quality.
 Surfacing for this type of membrane includes aggregate surfacing, mineral surfacing, metal foil-laminate surfacing, and smooth liquid-applied surfacing.

 Single-ply membranes are factory-manufactured sheet membranes that are either thermoplastic or thermoset.
 Thermoplastic materials can be repeatedly softened while thermoset materials cannot.
-This roofing type is produced by calendering, extruding, or spread coating.
+This roofing type is produced by calendaring, extruding, or spread coating.
 They can be installed fully adhered, mechanically attached, or held down with ballast.
-They usually do not receive surfacings.
+They usually do not receive surfacing.

 Spray Polyurethane Foam-Based (SPF) Roof Systems

 This roofing type is made by mixing and spraying a two-component liquid.
 Because of this, it can be installed in varying thicknesses, after which a protective surfacing is applied on top.